-Download a summary of Sources of funding for current students.
+Download a summary of University-wide Sources of funding for current students.

 The James Scholarship

-At St John's The Ioan and Rosemary James Scholarship supports international undergraduates in financial need from developing countries.
+At St John's, The Ioan and Rosemary James Scholarship supports international undergraduates in financial need from developing countries.
 The scholarship covers University and College fees, and a living cost grant as well as one return airfare per year.
 All applicants must apply to the University and be offered a place for undergraduate study at St John’s for undergraduate study before their application can be considered.
 St John’s offer-holders in all subjects are eligible to apply if they satisfy the nationality requirements for REACH Oxford scholarships.
 Preference may be given to offer-holders in Mathematics before awards are considered in other subjects and the College reserves the right to award a Scholarship to a candidate who holds and offer from another college.
 To apply, follow the guidance and fill in the application form for REACH Oxford scholarships on the main University website.
 A number of REACH Oxford scholarships (formerly Oxford Student Scholarships) are offered to students from low-income countries who, for political or financial reasons, or because suitable educational facilities do not exist, cannot study for a degree in their own countries.

 Oxford Bursaries are available for Home students from lower income households.
 Eligible students are entitled to up to £4,500 in their first year and up to £3,300 in subsequent years of their course.
 If you are entitled to an award you will be sent a notification letter by Student Funding Services.